 Tuning at Bach’s Time

 Similarly, over Bach’s lifespan tuning went through a lot of evolution: in Bach’s time, the Silbermann family of organ makers essentially still tuned their instruments in Meantone temperament.
 Bach (a well-sought organ expert / tester) disliked the tuning of Silbermann organs.
 When he played one of these instruments, he on purpose selected keys or modulations that would make the presence of a “wolf fifth” (see my previous blog entry) most obvious, just to exhibit his opinion about such tuning.
-He must have had fun at doing this!
+He must have had fun doing this!
 To the organ maker’s dismay he also used to pull all the stops and hold the fullest possible chord in order to see whether the instrument “had enough breath”.
-However, Bach’s opinion on the Silbermann tuning does not automatically imply that he meant to use equal temperament tuning!
+However, Bach’s opinion on the Silbermann tunings does not automatically imply that he meant to use equal temperament tuning!

-In Bach’s time, Andreas Werckmeister developed tuning schemes that permitted using a growing number (ultimately all) of the keys on keyboard instruments, without re-tuning.
+In Bach’s time, Andreas Werckmeister (1645 – 1706) developed tuning schemes that permitted using a growing number (ultimately all) of the keys on keyboard instruments, without re-tuning.
 Evolution in instruments and music / composition style continued.
 Some of Bach’s sons started writing for the fortepiano (instruments that one didn’t need tune nearly as frequently as a harpsichord).
 Therefore, they are likely to have used tuning close to equal temperament.
-Hence the question about the tuning that Bach used for his own instruments.
+Hence the question about the tunings that Bach used for his own instruments.
 What is the best / desirable tuning for playing Bach’s works on keyboard instruments?

 Using All Possible Keys

 In German, people sometimes mistakenly use “temperiert” or “temperierte Stimmung” as synonymous to “equal temperament tuning”.
 Still many artists and listeners are convinced that it was Bach’s intent to have the Well-tempered Clavier played with equal temperament tuning.
-Some have even gone through lots of contortions to find arguments supporting their opinion; if one looks carefully enough, one sure can find one or the other (weak) argument that appears to support this point-of-view.
+Some have even gone through lots of contortions to find arguments supporting their opinion.
+If one looks carefully enough, one sure can find one or the other (weak) argument that appears to support this point-of-view.

 Bach actually did not invent the concept of a series of compositions going through all keys — there have been precursors (as far back as 1682 for keyboard music), at times when the notion of equal temperament tuning clearly did not exist yet.

-A Mysterious Title Page
+Reading A Mysterious Title Page

-However, the key point here is: we do have a hint (to say the least) by Bach, describing how he expected the keyboard instrument (harpsichord, Virginal, Clavichord) to be tuned — in fact, countless people have seen this description—without realizing what they were looking at!
-As Bradley Lehman found out (“Bach’s extraordinary temperament: our Rosetta Stone”, in “Early Music” 33 (2005), February, pp. 3 – 23, and May, pp. 211 – 231), Bach’s recipe is right there, on the front page of the manuscript of the first volume and has been reproduced numerous times:
+However, the key point here is: we do have a hint (to say the least) by Bach, describing how he expected the keyboard instrument (harpsichord, Virginal, Clavichord) to be tuned.
+In fact, countless people have seen this description—without realizing what they were looking at!
+As Bradley Lehman (*1964) found out (Lehman, 2005 and Lehman, 2005a), Bach’s recipe is right there, on the front page of the manuscript of the first volume and has been reproduced numerous times:

 - There are 5 loops containing a double-squiggle, followed by